What year did energy saving fluorescent bulbs become available in America?

-Today at GoingTrueGreen.com I am advocating the fact that now with LED bulbs joining Compact Fluorescent bulbs, it is practical for us to change all our light bulbs!
-By just changing light bulbs in your home or office, you will not only save yourself money, but also our environment for our grandchildren!
+Today at GoingTrueGreen.com I am advocating the fact that now with LED bulbs joining Compact Fluorescent lights, it is practical for us to change all our light bulbs!
+By just changing lights in your home or office, you will not only save yourself money, but also our environment for our grandchildren!

 If you are still using Standard Incandescent light bulbs with a design from 1928, there is one powerful fact you may not know.
 These Edison designed light bulbs will LOSE up to 45% of their light output with use.
 However, you continue to pay for the full wattage of the bulb!

 After a 100 incandescent watt bulb is on for about 420 hours (about 12 hours a day for 5 weeks) that bulb will lose light level and only "give off" or "put out" 55 watts of light!
 Meanwhile, you still pay for 100 watts of electricity!
 Then based on the same hours of use per day, about 750 hours or four weeks later, the bulb will burn out!

 This is why when replacing a burned out bulb, the new bulb of the same wattage is much brighter than the bulb that just burned out!

 With Edison’s 1928 designed incandescent bulbs, they are the most inefficient product designed by humankind.
 Out of the 100% of electricity used to operate the incandescent bulb, 90% generates heat!
 Only 10% of the electricity consumed produces light!
 Also how can you still use a 1928 light bulb to light up your 2015 computer's work space?